titu1994/Snapshot-Ensembles/README.md

 ## Parameters
 ### train_*.py
 ```
 --M              : Number of snapshots that will be taken.
 Optimal range is in between 4 - 8.
 Default is 5
 --nb_epoch       : Number of epochs to train the network.
 Default is 200
 --alpha_zero     : Initial Learning Rate.
 Usually 0.1 or 0.2.
 Default is 0.1

 --model          : Type of model to train.
 Can be "wrn" for Wide ResNets or "dn" for DenseNet

+--wrn_N          : Number of WRN blocks.
+Computed as N = (n - 4) / 6.
+Default is 2.
+--wrn_k          : Width factor of WRN.
+Default is 12.

+--dn_depth       : Depth of DenseNet.
+Default is 40.
+--dn_growth_rate : Growth rate of DenseNet.
+Default is 12.
 ```

 ### predict_*.py
 ```
 --optimize   : Flag to optimize the ensemble weights.
 Set to 1 to optimize.
 Default is 0 (disabled)
 --num_tests  : Number of times the optimizations will be performed.
 Default is 20

+--model          : Type of model to train.
+Can be "wrn" for Wide ResNets or "dn" for DenseNet

+--wrn_N          : Number of WRN blocks.
+Computed as N = (n - 4) / 6.
+Default is 2.
+--wrn_k          : Width factor of WRN.
+Default is 12.

+--dn_depth       : Depth of DenseNet.
+Default is 40.
+--dn_growth_rate : Growth rate of DenseNet.
+Default is 12.
 ```

 # Performance